 For example, it is critical for board members to understand the fiduciary responsibilities of board service.
 Board members have a fiduciary duty to the nonprofit, which means they must put the financial interests of the organization ahead of their own, or face possible personal liability and fines.
 This is an example of duty of care—a type of legal duty that stipulates prudent use of assets and oversight of activities.

 Providing training to executives on legal, financial, and fundraising responsibilities of nonprofit board service maximizes their effectiveness, which boosts their skill acquisition and returns value to your business.

-This month’s webinar will explore the ways in which multiple companies trained their executives and employees to serve on nonprofit boards.
-Tune in on December 13 at 12:00 p.m.
-ET to hear directly from corporate citizenship professionals who build and manage nonprofit board training programs.
+This month's webinar explored the ways in which multiple companies trained their executives and employees to serve on nonprofit boards.
+We will post a link to the recording here so you can hear directly from corporate citizenship professionals who build and manage nonprofit board training programs.
+UPDATE: WATCH WEBINAR HERE.

 For an in-depth training on how to prepare senior leaders to engage in skills-based volunteering in the local community, take the course: Nonprofit Board Service: Getting Your Team Ready to Serve on Feb 7-8, 2018 in Los Angeles, CA: